open-austin/capture/README.md

 https://github.com/open-austin/project-ideas/issues/3

+### Installation

+1. Clone the capture repository https://github.com/open-austin/capture
+2. Clone the CapMetrics repository https://github.com/scascketta/CapMetrics
+3. Install the requirements via `pip install -r requirements.txt`
+4. Run one of the examples in the Usage section.

 ### Usage

+`$CAPMETRICS_PATH` is the path to the CapMetrics repository.

 `distance.py` transforms a day of vehicle locations into trips with travel time, given a route id and the coordinates for two stops along the route.